dhruvpatel-05/Git-Topo-Sort/README.md

 # Git-Topo-Sort

-The topo_order_commits.py script analyzes a Git repository by constructing a commit graph from branch references and commit objects, without invoking Git commands.
-It then produces a deterministic topological ordering of commits, formatting the output with sticky starts and sticky ends to indicate parent-child relationships.
+The topo_order_commits.py script constructs a directed acyclic graph (DAG) of commits by parsing Git objects and branch references without using Git commands.
+It uses depth-first search (DFS) to traverse the commit history and generate a topological ordering that maintains ancestor-descendant relationships.
+The output includes commit hashes along with "sticky starts" and "sticky ends" to clearly indicate branch merges and splits in the history.